5151561/ST-android-setting/README.md

 - No telemetry of any kind.
 - Unlike Termux, the app works in Private Space/Secure Folder/Secondary profiles.
-- Minimal network calls: opt-in GitHub release checks, npm installs and github downloads for custom ST versions.
+- Minimal network calls: opt-in GitHub release checks, npm installs, and GitHub downloads for custom ST versions.
 All other traffic comes from SillyTavern itself.
 - All chats, characters, settings stay local unless you decide to export them manually and share with others.
 - Bundles SillyTavern source code without modifications.
 - Bundles Node.js with minimal patches required to run on Android.